 #3 – You can Trust God To Provide For You

-Since He loves us and knows us so well, He can be trusted to do what’s best in our lives.
+Since He loves us and knows us so well, we can trust Him to do what’s best in our lives.
 We sometimes balk at this when hard things come our way.
-We wonder if He knows what’s happened to us or what is going on with our bodies.
+I wonder if He knows what’s happened to me or what is going on with my body.
 Jesus instructed His disciples to pray that God would provide for their daily bread, what is needed for each day.
 If God wasn’t able and willing to do that, Jesus wouldn’t have included it in the Lord’s prayer.

 The Lord is near to all who call on him,

 to all who call on him in truth.

 He fulfills the desires of those who fear him;

 He hears their cry and saves them.
 Psalm 145:18-19